Cirencester history festival

 A wide range of guided walks and tours, from the Corinium Museum, Civic Society and Living Memory Historical Association.

-Music, dining and more from our creative partners in the town.
+Music, dining and more from some big names & our creative partners in the town.

 Special exhibitions and museum openings for festival week.